2022–23 Arizona Wildcats men's basketball team

 The 2022–23 Arizona Wildcats men's basketball team represented the University of Arizona during the 2022–23 NCAA Division I men's basketball season.
 The team led by Tommy Lloyd, in his 2nd season as a head coach.
 This is the Wildcats' 49th season at the on-campus McKale Center in Tucson, Arizona and 44th season as a member of the Pac-12 Conference.
+They finished the season 28–7, 14–6 in Pac-12 Play to finish a tie in 2nd place.
+They defeated Stanford, Arizona State, and UCLA to become champions of the Pac-12 Tournament.
+They received an automatic bid to the NCAA Tournament where they were upset in the First Round by Princeton, becoming the 11th No. 2 seed to lose to a No. 15 seed.

 Previous season

-Season outlook

-Heading into the 2021–22 season, there was a lot of excitement surrounding the program after the hiring of Gonzaga associate head coach Tommy Lloyd.

-Arizona came into the season unranked in both the AP Preseason Poll and the USA Today Coaches Poll.

 In Lloyd's inaugural season, The Wildcats finished the 2021–22 season at 33–4.
 During the regular season, Arizona finished with a record of 28–3, 18–2 in conference play to win their 17th regular season title. and 11–0 in non-conference play.
 Arizona went 17–0 at home, 8–3 on the road, and 2–0 at neutral sites.
-During the season, Arizona participated in the Roman Main Event in Paradise, Nevada.
-Arizona defeated Wichita State, and Michigan to finish as champions of the event.

-Pac-12 tournament

-Arizona entered the Pac-12 tournament as a #1-seed, They faced off against #9-seed Stanford, defeated 84–80 in the quarterfinals.
-They faced off against #4-seed Colorado, defeated 82–72 in the semifinals.
-They faced off against #2-seed UCLA defeated 84–76 in the title game to win their 8th conference tournament title in Paradise, Nevada.
+Arizona defeated 1-seed UCLA 84–76 in the PAC-12 Tournament title game to win their 8th conference tournament title in Paradise, Nevada.
+In the NCAA Tournament, the #1 seed Wildcats lost to the #5 seed Houston 72–60.

-NCAA tournament

-Arizona entered the NCAA tournament as a #1-seed (South Region), facing off against #16-seed Wright State, Against Wright State, Arizona won 87–70.
-Furthermore, Arizona's victory against Wright State marked their first win in the NCAA tournament since 2017.
-In the round of 32, Arizona faced off against #9-seed TCU, Against TCU, Arizona won 85–80 in the overtime thriller.
-In the sweet sixteen, Arizona faced off against #5-seed Houston losing 60–72, ending their season.